FantasyFootballAnalytics/ffanalytics/README.md

 To pull data for QBs, RBs, WRs, TEs and DSTs from CBS, NFL and NumberFire for the 2022 season the user would run:
 ```
-my_scrape <- scrape_data(src = c("CBS", "NFL", "Numberfire"),
+my_scrape <- scrape_data(src = c("CBS", "NFL", "NumberFire"),
                          pos = c("QB", "RB", "WR", "TE", "DST"),
                          season = 2022, week = 0)
 ```

-`my_scrape` will be a list of tibbles, one for each positon scraped, which contains the data for each source for that position.
-In the `tibble` the `data_src` column speficies the source of the data.
+`my_scrape` will be a list of tibbles, one for each position scraped, which contains the data for each source for that position.
+In the `tibble` the `data_src` column specifies the source of the data.

 ## Calculating projections
 Once data is scraped the projected points can be calculated. this is done with